Honors Interdisciplinary Program Portfolio

 Section 2: Evidence of Learning

 In this section, please include documentation of academic work from your honors classes that demonstrates your learning in each of the five Student Learning Outcome areas (see form.)
-You are required to include documentation from all of your HIP classes (4 core classes and your library course) with a separate tab for each class.
-Again, together, this collection of your work should include materials from all of your HIP classes AND address all five learning outcomes.
-Please use the form provided to organize your submission for this section, and place it behind the Evidence of Learning section divider, before the first divider for class.
+You are required to include documents from each of your HIP classes (3 core classes plus your HON101 (or HON100 or MIND 100 for the FA2015 cohort) and your inquiry course (e.g. LIB151) with a separate tab for each class.
+Together, this collection of your work should include materials from each of your HIP classes AND address all five learning outcomes.
+Please use the form provided to organize your submission for this section, and place it behind the Evidence of Learning section divider, before the first divider for the class.
+You may submit more than one document from a class in order to demonstrate the learning outcomes.

-This section could include research papers, reflections for class, field experience logs, creative work (written, performance recordings, photos of visual work, etc.), discussion posts, data spreadsheets, etc. If possible, also include feedback and/or outside assessment of your learning.
-This could include instructor feedback on an assignment, test scores, graded lab reports, feedback on a research project, peer review of your work, a supervisor’s evaluation of your work in a practicum or other fieldwork, etc.
+Examples of documents: Documents for this section could include research papers, any type of written assignment, reflections from a class, field experience logs, creative work (written, performance recordings, photos of visual work, etc.), discussion posts, data spreadsheets, tests, etc. If possible, also include feedback and/or outside assessment of your learning.
+This could include instructor feedback on an assignment, test scores, graded lab reports, feedback on a research project, peer review of your work, a supervisor’s evaluation of your work in a practicum or other fieldwork, etc. If you are utilizing a course by contract for your HIP requirement, we highly recommend that you include the contracted additional coursework in your portfolio.

 In this section, choose any two of the following writing prompts to use as the basis for your reflection on the portfolio process.
 You will answer both prompts in 4-6 pages.